victorjatoba/iknowyou/README.md

 By searching by patient's name, the doctor can visualize all the patient basic information, a quick medical history briefing with highlighted keywords and access to the complete medical history files.

 ![](https://github.com/victorjatoba/iknowyou/blob/develop/backend/userDocs/i_know_you.png)

+# How To Execute

+## Backend

+The source code is located at the backend folder.
+Just download and import as a Maven Project in your preferred IDE.
+Execute *IknowyouApplication* as Java Application.
+Spring Boot will start Tomcat and the application will run on *localhost:8080*.
+Check https://github.com/victorjatoba/iknowyou/wiki/Project-Design for available end-points.